How to prototype users flows for mobile apps: A Justinmind guide

-Get a handle on user flows, personas and user journeys, and optimize your website and mobile apps by prototyping the perfect user flow with Justinmind.
+Get a handle on mobile app user flow and optimize your UX design by prototyping the perfect user flow with Justinmind

 What is user flow?

 A user flow is the path that the user follows through your website or mobile app interface to complete a task, or user journey.
 It is essentially the route that the user travels from point A to point B, and is usually attached to a persona, the representation of a user or user group, and/or an entry point, where the user journey begins.
 As the experts at Optimizely have it: “The user flow takes them [the users] from their entry point through a set of steps towards a successful outcome and final action, such as purchasing a product.”

 The user journey from entry point to goal